jorgefz/kivy-budget-app/readme.md

 ## Provide the Data

-Go to the online banking portal of your bank and download the CSV file of your transactions.
-Rename it to "finances.csv" and place it within the "data" folder.
+Go to the online banking portal of your bank, download the CSV file of your transactions, and place it within the "data" folder.